Sustainable psychotherapy means looking after the planet in personal therapy

 Sustainability and Personal Therapy

 We are always hearing how the environment is in crisis.
-But when we are in our own crises – when a relationship ends, we think we have an addiction, or a midlife crisis for example – looking after the planet might not even come to mind.
+But when we are in our own crises, looking after the planet might not even come to mind.

-In these conversations, we are often talking about the way people relate to each other or what is around them.
+In these conversations, I am often discussing the way people relate to each other or what is around them.
 How do I make better connections?
 How can I be less controlling of others?
 What will give me more control in my own life?
-These intentions to change also have us looking at the impact of our actions and a lot of people tell me they want to have a better relationship with their world and live more sustainably.

-Online Therapy: Environmentally Friendly Counselling over the Internet
+Online Therapy: Sustainable Psychotherapy as Environmentally Friendly Counselling over the Internet

-The implications of counselling and psychotherapy on the environment and energy use might not seem so obvious but let’s look at what is used and consumed in a typical therapy appointment.
-Firstly, if you need to travel to see the counsellor, whether you drive or take public transport, there is the fuel and maintenance of the vehicle that transports you.
-When a couple is involved, this might be doubled, particularly if you are coming from different workplaces or directions.
-And lets not forget that it’s not just ‘clients’ or ‘patients’ who commute to a therapy practice, it’s also the therapist.
+The implications of counselling and psychotherapy on the environment and energy use might not seem so obvious.
+But let’s look at what we use and consume in a typical therapy appointment.
+Firstly, if you need to travel to see the counsellor, there is the fuel and maintenance of the vehicle.
+Couples sessions could double this usage, particularly if they are coming from different workplaces or directions.
+And let’s not forget that it’s not just clients who commute to a therapy practice, it’s also the therapist.

-Then there is the energy required to light, heat or cool the premises where the sessions take place as well as the equipment required by the therapist – printer, copier, coffee machine, refrigerator, telephone etc – which all require manufacturing and energy.
+Then there is the energy we require to light, heat or cool the premises where the sessions take place.
+And the equipment required by the therapist – printer, copier, coffee machine, refrigerator, telephone etc – which all require manufacturing and energy.
 Even the paper used for writing session notes has to be produced and, eventually, disposed of somehow.

-One way in which psychology and therapy services have responded to these questions about sustainability has been the online shift to Internet counselling.
-At Forward Therapy, I work over webcam and instant message and offer to send you session notes electronically over email.
-This is not only a way of increasing the effectiveness of therapy it is also more private and environmentally friendly.
-When you start thinking about how many therapy practices there are and how many people commute to and from them every day, it gives an impression of how much impact our psychological therapies might be having on the planet.
+One way in which psychology and therapy services have responded to these questions about sustainability has been the shift to Internet counselling.
+At Forward Therapy, I work over webcam, phone and email.
+This is not only a way of increasing the effectiveness of therapy.
+It is also more private and environmentally friendly.
+If you consider how many therapy practices exist and how many people commute to and from them every day, it gives an impression of the impact of psychological therapies on the planet.
+Sustainable psychotherapy is a way to reduce the ecological impact of counselling sessions.

 But it goes further than that.
 Consider the effort many people take in preparing for a therapy appointment.
 Ironing clothes, showering, make up… just because they need to leave home and travel through public space.
-Now I am not suggesting that the people who meet with me online have stopped showering or that all my clients wear their pyjamas to our appointments (although some do!), but many rightly do not have to go to the same lengths and use the same energy to get ready for a webcam appointment that they would if they were travelling across the city to an office consult.
+I am not suggesting that the people who meet with me online have stopped showering or that all my clients wear their pyjamas to our appointments… although some do!
+But we don’t require the same energy usage to prepare for a webcam appointment as for an office consultation.

 Some of the people who consult me would actually have to fly out of small, isolated towns to attend a therapy session if it was not for webcam and the Internet.
 That’s not only because they do not have the same access to counselling services that people in big cities enjoy, they also benefit from a greater level of privacy online and do not have to meet with a therapist who might also be their neighbour.